bsmth/content/files/en-us/web/html/attributes/rel/preload/index.md

 </body>
 ```

-Here we preload our CSS and JavaScript files so they will be available as soon as they are required for the rendering of the page later on.
-This example is trivial, as the browser probably discovers the `<link rel="stylesheet">` and `<script>` elements in the same chunk of HTML as the preloads, but the benefits can be seen much more clearly the later resources are discovered and the larger they are.
-For example:
+Here, we preload our CSS and JavaScript files so they will be available as soon as they are required for the rendering of the page later on.
+Using `<link rel="preload">` in this exact example doesn't offer much improvement given it's size - the browser probably discovers the `<link rel="stylesheet">` and `<script>` elements in the same chunk of HTML as the preloads.
+The benefits are more noticeable when resources are larger or discovered much later in the rendering process.
+Good candidates to preload are:

-- Resources that are pointed to from inside CSS, like fonts or images.
+- Resources that are referenced inside CSS, like fonts or images.
 - Resources that JavaScript can request, like imported scripts.

-`preload` has other advantages too.
+`preload` has other advantages.
 Using `as` to specify the type of content to be preloaded allows the browser to:

 - Store in the cache for future requests, reusing the resource if appropriate.
 - Apply the correct [content security policy](/en-US/docs/Web/HTTP/CSP) to the resource.